Engineering

 Yes.
 Classical energy conservation holds at the complete device boundary in all operating states.
 The governing accounting relation is the conservation closure residual:

 within measurement uncertainty.
 This is the whole-device accounting invariant and applies at all operating states: startup, steady-state, shutdown, transient response, load step, and fault response.
-Conservation of energy is preserved unconditionally; the question is only how the terms balance in each state.
+Conservation of energy is preserved for all operating states and boundary definitions used in this framework; the question is only how the terms balance in each state.

 During startup (initiation, approximately 10–15 seconds): Pin,boundary is delivered through the transient startup port to establish the initial regime energy Einitial,A on C2.1–C2.3 (approximately 0.015 Wh).

-During steady-state operation: The startup port returns to an inactive state and is electrically isolated from the regime nodes.
-The remaining identified electrical functions crossing the complete device boundary are associated with the auxiliary supervisory domain (BMS supervisory logic, telemetry, firmware power); this auxiliary input does not feed C2.1–C2.3.
-Sustained operation is described through internal regime-domain dynamics: secondary-winding feedback from Contour B back to C2.1–C2.3, BMS-supervised regulation of the secondary-feedback and switching process, stored-energy exchange in the LC resonator, and capacitive-node dynamics.
+During steady-state operation: The startup port returns to an inactive state and no longer provides direct energy delivery to the regime nodes.
+In the canonical configuration the internal electronics (BBMS supervisory logic, control, telemetry, firmware) are powered from the internal DC bus and accounted within Plosses; the auxiliary boundary term Pin,boundary,aux may become negligible relative to the internal circulating power and is reserved for optional external instrumentation ports where present.
+In neither case does it feed C2.1–C2.3.
+Sustained operation is described through internal regime-domain dynamics: secondary-winding feedback from Contour B back to C2.1–C2.3, BBMS-supervised regulation of the secondary-feedback and switching process, stored-energy exchange in the LC resonator, and capacitive-node dynamics, without introducing any additional energy terms from outside the complete device boundary.
 The complete-device conservation closure (the equation above) remains the governing accounting relation in all states.

 During transient extraction (load step increase, fault response): dEstored/dt may be transiently negative — the internal stored electromagnetic state releases energy to support the transient.
 This is normal capacitor-and-inductor behavior, fully consistent with conservation.